Craig-Codes/cd0037-API-Development-and-Documentation-project/backend/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
+- Returns: An object with a two keys, `categories`, that contains an object of `id: category_string` key: value pairs and 'total categories', which contains the int value of the number of categories. .

 ```json
 {